 – How about using Storeo, a fun iOS app that helps you produce Instagram stories?
 The app chops your video into 15-second segments, the correct length for an Instagram story.
 Viewers won’t notice the transitions, so they’re likely to consume more content.
 There’s a free version.

-What challenges or successes have been yours in trying to implement 21st century social marketing strategies?
+What challenges or successes have been yours in trying to implement 21st century social marketing strategies and nonprofit content marketing?